 Take 5 for Stress Relief

-Get in the habit of doing deep, slow belly breathing throughout the day; for example, when you are stopped at a red light, or while you are standing in a check out line.
+To reduce stress any time and activate the parasympathetic healing mode, take slow, deep belly breaths throughout the day; for example, when you are stopped at a red light, while you are standing in a check out line, before you fall asleep, and any time you feel stressed.

 2. Add Nourishing Foods, Water and Supplements

-Keep it simple: First remove the bad stuff, and then add in the good stuff.
+Keep it simple: Remove the bad stuff and add in the good stuff.

 Eat Nutrient-Dense Foods